-A metric compares what might be the attributes of products from a new product line, with attributes of an actual product line associated with a brand.
+A metric compares the attributes of products from a new product line with attributes of an actual product line associated with a brand.

 The metric may consider the number of unique product queries containing the terms [PL] having the correct structure and/or category along with the extent to which [B] dominates among every query that has a brand preceding [PL].

 Why would Google look at Queries to learn about new product lines from brands instead of from product pages describing the attributes of products?